• About

 Have you ever used lavender leaves?
 What are your favorite ways to enjoy them?

-Save these ways to use lavender leaves for later!
+Save these creative uses for lavender leaves for later!

 Susannah is a proud garden geek and energy nerd who loves healthy food and natural remedies.
 Her work has appeared in Mother Earth Living, Ensia, Northern Gardener, Sierra, and on numerous websites.
 Her first book, Everything Elderberry, released in September 2020 and has been a #1 new release in holistic medicine, naturopathy, herb gardening, and other categories.
 Find out more and grab your copy here.